BbotLLC/nginx_proxy/README.md

 ## Use Case

 This proxy is used for the Agilysys integration so that all outgoing API calls come from a static IP address.
 The static IP address is configured in AWS Elastic IP (agilysys-proxy-server-static-ip).
-The python API calls must also be configured to send through the proxy server for this to be used correctly.
+The python API calls must also be configured to send through the proxy server for this to be used correctly, although this should already be done.

 ## Running Proxy Server
 ```